 Finally, after looking somewhat closely at the different aspects of this verse, we must now ask the most pressing question: to what exactly does it refer?
 When and where exactly does this ominous verse play into the story of creation?
 Unfortunately, there simply is no definitive answer to any of these types of questions.
 Clergy and lay-theologians alike have pondered and speculated the significance of this verse for centuries and even millennia.
 Therefore, I will do my best to summarize a few of the most popular views of how to interpret this verse in relation to all of chapter one.

-First, and certainly a popular thought, is the gap theory.
+First, and certainly popular, is the gap theory.
 In short, the gap theory teaches that verse one refers to God’s creation of all things, while verse two describes creation in the aftermath of a devastating event (most likely the fall of Satan).
 Most gap theorists also believe in an old earth, since the time period between verse one and two could potentially be billions of years.
 One of the primary motivations for the forming of this view was, of course, to show that the Bible does not contradict developments in science that claim the earth is billions of years old.
-They would also argue that the phrase “without form and void” typically carries a connotation of judgment elsewhere in Scripture, thus making if fit to describe the outcome of God’s initial judgment upon Satan.
+They would also argue that the phrase “without form and void” typically carries a connotation of judgment elsewhere in Scripture, thus making it fit to describe the outcome of God’s initial judgment upon Satan.

 Standing opposite of the gap theorists are those who believe in no gap between verses one and two.
 There are two primary means of viewing creation from a no gap perspective.
 First, verse two describes the condition in which God originally created everything in verse one.
 In this case, the creation process that begins in verse three details the means through which God gave form or order to creation.
 Second, verse two can be viewed as describing the nothing that existed before God created everything.
 This thought views verse one as a sort of thesis statement to the entirety of chapter one instead of as a specific event in time.

 To be fair, each view listed above is absolutely biblically sound.
 Therefore, someone who believes in the gap theory can and should still be brothers with one who believes that verse two describes the absence of creation.
 This is an issue that we will never know fully this side of heaven; thus, it is a secondary issue.
 That being said, before I began this study through Genesis, I leaned toward the gap theory viewpoint.
 However, now after reading several men of faith (each of whom believed something at least slightly different), I find myself leaning toward the thought that verse two describes the original form in which God created everything.
 In verse one, God created the raw materials of the universe, and verse two describes what that was like.
 Thus, the remainder of chapter one depicts how God shapes, forms, and fills creation into more of how we know it today.
 The reason that this view makes sense for me is that it seems to fit God’s modus operandi.
 Repeatedly in the Bible, we see events which God could accomplish in less than a second; however, He chooses to complete the task through a series of processes.
-Though He certainly has the ability to form the entire cosmos with the merest of breathes, God systematically constructs the universe through a series of days.
+Though He certainly has the ability to form the entire cosmos with the merest of breaths, God systematically constructs the universe through a series of days.
 God is patient through processes.
 This thought speaks wonderfully in relation to our salvation.
 There is a real sense in which the entire life of the believer is one long process of salvation, a process of recreating us.
 The Holy Spirit was faithful enough to give the creation process through seven days; we can believe that the same Spirit within us will complete the work of recreation that has begun.

 THE CREATIVE WORD // VERSE 3

 Within this verse and the following two, we find details concerning the first day of creation.
 Here we find the first words following the beginning of existence, and God is the one who speaks.
 It is often remarked how He merely spoke, and light came into being.
 However, we must not miss the major theological point that the apostle John makes in the first chapter of his Gospel.
-The opening verse parallels verse one of Genesis by describing the Word as being with God, and being God, in the beginning.
+The opening verse parallels verse one of Genesis by describing the Word as being with God and being God, in the beginning.
 The parallel then continues in the third verse of both books.
 John 1:3 declares the great truth that “All things were made through Him, and without Him was not any thing made that was made.”
 John is describing Jesus as the embodied Word of God, the Word through whom everything was created.
 He mysteriously links God’s “let there be…” declarations to the role of Christ in creation.
 How exactly is this so?
 I believe that we can safely say that it is just as mysterious as the nature of the Trinity.
 It does not necessarily fit within our finite minds, but we can conclude with all faith that the first three verses of Genesis give significant implication as to the vital necessity of the Trinity in the act of creation.
 The Father declares creation.
 The Son is the means through, by, in, and for whom creation is declared.
 And the Spirit empowers the creating process.

 LET THERE BE LIGHT // VERSE 4